masoom/aws-serverless-ticket-booking/README.md

 ![Amazon Go](gosmall.png)

-Prototype of a Ticket Booking app for a fictional Event Booking Website Amazon Go
+Prototype of a Ticket Booking app for a fictional Event Booking Website

 Author: Masoom Tulsiani